-"Two or three.In your opinion, do the general underlying motivations that lead to suicide differ in different periods of history, or in different cultures?"
+"Two or three.-In your opinion, do the general under-lying motivations that lead to suicide differ in different cul-tures?"

 "My well-considered opinion is no, they don't," she said.
 "Frustrations can lead to depressions or frenzies; and if these are severe enough, they can lead to self-destruction.
 You ask me about motivations and I think they stay pretty much the same.
 I feel this is a cross-cultural, cross-temporal aspect of the human condition.
 I don't think it could be changed without changing the basic nature of man."